-The Annual Meeting of Stockholders of McCormick & Company, Incorporated will be held at the Martin's Valley Mansion, 594 Cranbrook Road, Hunt Valley, Maryland 21030 at 10:00 a.m. on March 30, 2016, for the purpose of considering and acting upon:
+The Annual Meeting of Stockholders of McCormick & Company, Incorporated will be held at the Martin's Valley Mansion, 594 Cranbrook Road, Hunt Valley, Maryland 21030 at 10:00 a.m. on March 29, 2017, for the purpose of considering and acting upon:

-- (1) the election of directors from the nominees named in the proxy statement to act until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified; - (2) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of McCormick to serve for the 2016 fiscal year; and - (3) any other matters that may properly come before such meeting or any adjournments thereof.
+- (1) the election of directors from the nominees named in the proxy statement to act until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified; - (2) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of McCormick to serve for the 2017 fiscal year; - (3) the approval, on a non-binding advisory basis, of McCormick's Named Executive Officer compensation for fiscal 2016 (a "say-on-pay" vote); - (4) the approval, on a non-binding advisory basis, to propose a "say-on-pay" vote every year; and - (5) any other matters that may properly come before such meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on January 4, 2016, as the record date for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
+The Board of Directors has fixed the close of business on January 3, 2017, as the record date for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
 Only holders of Common Stock are entitled to vote.
 Holders of Common Stock Non-Voting are welcome to attend the Annual Meeting.